 If you prefer mobile apps to search podcast episodes, the Goodpods app is a way to do that.
 You can download it from Google Play or the App Store.
 Simply go to the podcast that you want to search in the app.

 Those are the ways I found to work when searching podcast episodes.
 For now, I would say the Listen Notes search is the easiest and most user-friendly – especially when I’m looking for podcast episodes to repurpose or to add to articles.
-It’s the easiest way to search and then embed all from one place.
-I bet at some point, other major networks will also offer this functionality.
-You can already search across the entire library of podcasts in many apps, including Apple, Spotify and Google Podcasts.
+It’s the easiest way to search and embed everything from one place.
+I bet at some point; other major networks will also offer this functionality.
+You can already search across the entire library of podcasts in many apps, including Apple, Spotify, and Google Podcasts.

-But the search for a specific show episodes is not yet widely available.
-That’s probably just a matter of time, but you have these options for now.
+But the search for a specific show episode is not yet widely available.
+That’s probably just a matter of time, but you have these options now.